noriyukipy/noriyukipy/README.md

 Chatbot changes the world!😄

-I am interested in conversational AI💬 (e.g. open-domain chatbot, FAQ chatbot), especially interested in open-domain chatbot based on language generation models such like GPT-2.
+I am interested in conversational AI💬 (e.g. open-domain chatbot, FAQ chatbot), especially open-domain chatbot based on language generation models such like GPT-2.

 ### 🤖 What I created